mecachisenros/cf-civicrm/docs/processors.md

 ### Memberships

-The CiviCRM Membership processor provides the ability to register and renew memberships.
+The CiviCRM Membership processor provides the ability to register and renew memberships, both free and paid, to a form.
 By using this processor you can renew existing memberships as is done using a contribution page, or create new memberships at each renewal.
 If multiple memerships are provided, use one processor per membership.
-For free memberships the processor can work on it's own, for paid events use alongside the Line Item and Order processors.
+For free memberships the processor works on it's own, for paid events use alongside the Line Item and Order processors.

 ![CFC Membership Processor](./images/cfc-membership-processor.png)

 ### Event Participants

 The CiviCRM Participant processor provides the ability to add event registration, both free and paid, to a form.
 If multiple registrations are provided, use one processor per event.
-For free events the processor can work on it's own, for paid events use alongside the Line Item and Order processors.
+For free events the processor works on it's own, for paid events use alongside the Line Item and Order processors.

 ![CFC Participant Processor](./images/cfc-participant-processor.png)